disin7c9/disin7c9.github.io/practice/_posts/2024-11-21-Try-Fine-Tuning-LLMs-at-Home.markdown

 ## Fine-tuning code

-I slightly reformed the [original code](https://colab.research.google.com/drive/1tEd1FrOXWMnCU9UIvdYhs61tkxdMuKZu?usp=sharing#scrollTo=idAEIeSQ3xdS) on my purpose, but it is only for validation, inference, GGUF, saving and loading.
-The mainstream is equivalent to the original.
+I slightly reformed the [original code](https://colab.research.google.com/drive/1tEd1FrOXWMnCU9UIvdYhs61tkxdMuKZu?usp=sharing#scrollTo=idAEIeSQ3xdS) on my purpose, but it is just for validation, inference, saving and loading.
+The mainstream is almost equivalent to the original.

-With batch_size = 2, VRAM usage was less than 10GB, probably 7~9 during fine-tuning.
+When I tried batch_size = 2, VRAM usage was less than 10GB, probably 7~9 during fine-tuning.
 This reduced memory consuming was really beneficial.

 ### Build environment